xuqiongkai/xuqiongkai.github.io/index.md

 *Email: qiongkai.xu[at]mq.edu.au*

 ### Latest News
++ [Sep, 2024] **"Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients"** is accepted to EMNLP 2024.
+Congratulations to Weijun and team!
 + [Sep, 2024] I am fortunate to have won the **Research Pitching Session** at Macquarie University for the second time!
 + [Sep, 2024] Our paper: **"Generative Models are Self-Watermarked: Declaring Model Authentication through Re-Generation"** is accepted to Transactions on Machine Learning Research (TMLR)!
 Congrats to Aditya and all co-authors!
 + [Aug 2024] Our Tutorial on **"A Copyright War: Authentication for Large Language Models"** in IJCAI 2024 is available [(pdf)](./files/tutorial%20IJCAI2024.pdf).